 I’m the daughter of a Cheshire farmer so I’ve been brought up with a strong connection to the land, a slightly over zealous work ethic and taught from an early age about resourcefulness, determination and patience.

 My embroidered artworks are labor intensive and can sometimes take months to complete.
-Like with working the land there are layers of process and preparation involved, from drawing and planning to painting, stitching and beading.
+Similar to working with the land and the seasons, there are layers of process and preparation involved, from drawing and planning to painting, stitching and beading.
 I can be in a meditative flow in the studio for hours building intricate layers listening to music.

 The Cape of Empowerment I created for Pukka Herbs took 900 hours to create and was inspired by many amazing medicinal plants and flowers.
-This was displayed outside my Hanley studio provided by the Malvern Collection at Chelsea Flower Show and was modelled by many visitors including Doctor Scilla Elworthy, Nobel Peace Prize Nominee, Kirstie Allsopp and the amazing actress Joanna Lumley.
+This was displayed outside my black gloss Hanley studio in 2018, provided by the Malvern Collection at Chelsea Flower Show.
+The cape was modelled by many visitors including Doctor Scilla Elworthy, Nobel Peace Prize Nominee, Kirstie Allsopp and the amazing and authentic actress, Joanna Lumley as well as being featured in the BBC highlights of the show.

 CLICK IMAGES TO ENLARGE